ycpcs/cs400-fall2022-RT/syllabus.md

 The standard user interface for the Radio Telescope is a web-based GUI.
 The website and control room application interface via the AWS back-end server and local database.
 The mobile development applications will also interact with the AWS back-end server and local database.
 The simulation, visualization, and virtualization components will be able to substitute for the physical radio telescope, serve as SW test tools, and also be used as educational tools by YCAS.

-The previous 2021-2022 Radio Telescope CS Senior Design (CS481 and CS482) Engineering Capstone Team Drives have been shared with you - you can view all of their accumulated information.
-It is not, however, open for you to create or edit content.
+The previous 2021-2022 Radio Telescope CS Senior Design (CS481 and CS482) Engineering Capstone Team Drives have been shared with you - you can view all of their accumulated information, and continue development in that shared team drive.
 You are expected to build upon their work, but whatever content you do use, you must cite or reference the source.

-Your YCAS clients, Kerry Smith and Todd Ullery, will be present at most meetings to provide mentorship, guidance, and provide requirements and task priorities, and serve as true real-world clients.
+Your YCAS clients, Kerry Smith and Todd Ullery, will be present at some meetings to provide mentorship, guidance, and provide requirements and task priorities, and serve as true real-world clients.
 They will specify many of the requirements for the various SW components.
 You will be expected to interact with them on a frequent, perhaps even daily basis, especially as you develop the requirements and specifications for this year's effort, and as you (and they) get deeper into testing your software.

-The coming year's primary focus and effort, across CS481, CS482, and Engineering Capstone, will be to finish development, assemble, and test the final version of the SW and Radio Telescope SW and HW, as well as provide complete SW simulation of the Radio Telescope functionality.
-We will be installing the Radio Telescope at the YCAS observatory at John C. Rudy County Park during late Spring 2022 and into the Summer of 2022.
+The coming year's primary focus and effort, across CS 400 will be to finish development, assemble, and test the final version of the SW and Radio Telescope SW and HW, as well as provide complete SW simulation of the Radio Telescope functionality.
+We will be conducting final integration testing in the Project Workspace through early October, and then installing the Radio Telescope at the YCAS observatory at John C. Rudy County Park during the middle of October of 2022.
+CS 402 (CS Capstone II) will be dedicated to additional development, testing, bug fixes, and final documentation of the Radio Telescope, after it has been installed at Rudy Park in the Fall.

 **Prerequisites:**  CS 320 with a grade of 2.0 or higher (or PC from Spring 2020)<br>
 **Credit:**		3 credit hours<br>